YellowGregs/weao-proxy-api/README.md

 ## License

 This project is free to use.
-Note that I am not the owner of the actual API.
+Note that I am not the owner of the actual API, I made this proxy API for myself to code a simple website template of there API.